viniciusov/WhatsApp-Group-Analyzer/README.md

 Automatically generates Charts and a Report from your WhatsApp Group Chat

 ## Requirements
-- Phyton 3 installed in your OS (Instructions about Installation in https://realpython.com/installing-python/)
+- Python 3 installed in your OS (Instructions about Installation in https://realpython.com/installing-python/)
 - In your Terminal or Command Prompt, run `pip install numpy matplotlib pandas` to install the required libraries

 ## How Use it